knative/docs/docs/reference/api/README.md

 1. Copy the generated API files into the `docs/reference` directory of your knative/docs clone.

+1. The linter now fails for content with trailing whitespaces.
+Use a tool of your choice to remove all trailing whitespace.
+For example, search for and remove: `\s+$`

 You can now perform the necessary steps to open a PR, complete a review, and merge the new API files into the appropriate branch of the `knative/docs` repo.
 See the [contributor flow](https://github.com/knative/community/blob/master/docs/DOCS-CONTRIBUTING.md) for details